 Intake & Holidays

-The SHB50216 Diploma of Salon Management (Phase 1) has a rolling intake, allowing students to begin study at various points throughout the year.
-Students have a one week break between terms and at Christmas.
+The SHB50216 Diploma of Salon Management has a rolling intake, allowing students to begin study at various points throughout the year.
+Students have a one week break between terms and a 5-week break at Christmas.

 A VET Student Loan assists eligible students to pay tuition fees by accessing a government loan.
-Each loan gives rise to a VSL debt, due to the Commonwealth until it is repaid, and will only be granted for students who meet eligibility criteria. endota Wellness College is one of only a few high-quality training providers that have been approved VET Student Loans.
-In other words, your learning is in good hands.
+Each loan gives rise to a VSL debt, due to the Commonwealth until it is repaid, and will only be granted for students who meet eligibility criteria. endota Wellness College is one of the approved high-quality training providers delivering VET Student Loan approved courses.